Cajaye/componentify/README.md

-# Svelte + Tailwind Componets for easy development
+# Svelte + Tailwind Componets for faster development

 Spend more time on functonality